Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

 Testing for page speed:

 This is a really simple one.
-Just enter your web address into SpeedBoostr to see how fast or slow your site currently is.
+Just enter your page URL into PageSpeed Insights before and after image optimization to see how your page performance improves.

 Testing for conversions: